CoderDojo-Content/Advanced-Unity/en/webgl.md

 3. Go to (**File > Build Settings**) and select **WebGL** from the list of platforms.
 Now click **Build**.

+4. A folder selector will show up.
+Create a new file and select it to save the build in.

-4. This will take a while!
+5. This will take a while!
 It might look like its stuck, but just wait until it's finished.

+6. Now if you go to the folder you created earlier and open it, there will be an *index.html*.
+Open the file and your game should load in an internet browser!